Request An Appointment

 To prevent the disease from spreading, a periodontist may need to remove rotted teeth and infected tissues.

 Stage 4: Severe Periodontitis - with potential for loss of the dentition

-Once a patient reaches stage 4, the chances of retaining or salvaging their natural teeth are quite slim.
-As a result of severe receding gums, remaining teeth are unsupported.
-Fibers, bone, and ligaments that support the teeth and anchor them in place are completely destroyed, which can result in widespread tooth loss.
+Once a patient reaches Stage 4, the chances of retaining or salvaging their natural teeth are quite slim.
+As a result of severe receding gums, the remaining teeth are unsupported.
+Fibers, bone, and ligaments that support the teeth and anchor them are destroyed, resulting in widespread tooth loss.